aztech-digital/carnival/README.md

 Probably a lot of things.
 But that fails to answer the question, why this library.
 Because !

-Ok, originally, I wrote it as a troll against Laravel's facades.
+Ok, originally, I wrote it as a troll.
 But if anyone finds it useful, go ahead, have fun !

 ## And you're using `eval` ?